Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/git_tutorial.md

 ## Set your identity on your local machine

-When you start working with Git you need to set your identity. **[NOTE: explain what an "identity" is]** This identity will be used to track all the changes that you make to content in a repository.
+When you start working with Git you need to set your identity. **[NOTE: explain what an "identity" is]**  Issue: Fixed, added extra sentence.
+Git tracks who changes what in each file.
+Therefore you need to identify yourself before you are able to make changes and commit them.
+This identity will be used to track all the changes that you make to content in a repository.
 You only have to do this once on each machine that you use.

 Open a terminal window and type the following commands, replacing John Doe with your name and the email-address with your own email address: